Dictionary: NIGH – NIGHT-IN-GALE

 4. Adversity; a state of affliction and distress.
 Is. xxi.

 5. Obscurity; a state of concealment from the eye or the mind; unintelligibleness.
 Nature and nature's works lay hid in night.
 Pope.
 In the night, suddenly; unexpectedly.
-Luke in.
+Luke xii.
 To-night, in this night.
 To-night the moon will be eclipsed.

-NIGHT-AN-GLING, n.
+NIGHT'-AN-GLING, n.

 The angling for or catching fish in the night.
 Encyc.

-NIGHT-BIRD, n.
+NIGHT'-BIRD, n.

 A bird that flies only in the night.
 Hall.

-NIGHT-BORN, a.
+NIGHT'-BORN, a.

 Produced in darkness.

-NIGHT-BRAWL-ER, n.
+NIGHT'-BRAWL-ER, n.

 One who excites brawls or makes a tumult at night.
 Shak.